Snakeboard

-A Snakeboard, also known as a Streetboard, or Pivotboard is a type of skateboard invented in South Africa in 1989 by James Fisher, Simon King and Oliver Macleod Smith.
+A snakeboard, also known as a streetboard, is a type of skateboard invented in South Africa in 1989 by James Fisher, Simon King and Oliver Macleod Smith.
 The concept was to fuse the original skateboard with elements of snowboarding and surfing to create a fun riding experience.
 The first prototype was constructed using two square wooden boards, an old roller skate chopped in half, and a piece of plumbing pipe to join them together.
 Many variants were tried before manufacturing began.
 The first boards to be mass-produced were made from a strong plastic nylon known as Zytel ST801.

 Performance

 The rider of a snakeboard stands with one foot on each footplate (the feet are usually fixed to the board using bindings) and, by moving their feet in and out in conjunction with the shoulders and hips, is able to propel the board in any direction using only body weight.
 This transfer of energy is called nonholonomic locomotion.
 The board moves in a motion similar to that of a snake—hence the sport's original name of snakeboarding.
 The rider of a snakeboard can ride the board on almost any terrain (depending on the setup and model of board) and even propel himself uphill and perform extreme stunts similar to those done by skateboarders and snowboarders.
 Snakeboards allow riders to gain momentum without the need to push themselves with their feet like skateboarders.